ros2/rosbag2/docs/design/rosbag2_playback_time.md

 This should not be implemented monolithically.
 Implementation should focus on small incremental PRs with solid testing that are easy to review.
 This is a proposed order of operations.

-* Implement `rclcpp::Clock::sleep_until` - which will allow us to handle all external time drivers (e.g. Gazebo)
-* Create `rosbag2_transport::PlayerClock` with unit tests, with rate setting - but without pause and jump
-* Expose "rosbag2 publishes to `/clock`" (the most requested feature), passing the `PlayerClock` to `Player`
+* Create a mostly-unimplemented `PlayerClock` class, and have `Player` use it to maintain current functionality.
+This accomplishes the entire API change without taking very much implementation or review.
+* Move playback rate handling out of `Player` to be handled by `PlayerClock`
+* Implement `/clock` publisher
-* Add pause/resume to the `PlayerClock`, controllable by Service on the Rosbag2 Node
+* Implement pause/resume to the `PlayerClock`
-* Add time jump to the `PlayerClock` (and handlers to the `Player`), controllable by a Service on the Rosbag2 Node
+* Implement time jump to the `PlayerClock` (and handlers to the `Player`)

-^ Note that the provided Services will allow for building GUI and CLI/keyboard controllers for this functionality, without having to build against rosbag2 directly
+* Expose rate, pause/resume, and time jump as Services to enable CLI/keyboard/GUI controls
+* Implement `use_sim_time` (`/clock` subscription) - without extrapolation
+* Implement sim time extrapolation